Peenapo/peenapo-layouts/readme.txt

 6. Page Builder options panel.

 == Changelog ==
+= 1.1.1 =
+* Fixed issue with icon font
+* Added compatibility with Peenapo Premium
+* Added compatibility with Peenapo Portfolio

 = 1.1 =
 * Improved responsiveness for layouts.
 * Fixed column alignment in the back-nd.